thoughtspot/tse-step-by-step/lesson-04-start-coding/README-04.md

 ## Start the Web Server

 Now that we've reviewed the relevant files, it's time to start the web server and make sure everything is working.
-You can use any web server, but in this course, we'll the `http.server` module from Python 3.
+You can use any web server, but in this course, we'll use the `http.server` module from Python 3.

-You must run this command in the folder where the code is location.
+You must run this command in the folder where the code is located.

 You'll just type the command below depending on your version of Python and your environment.
 Most (but not all) systems now have Python 3 by default, but the following almost always work.